+Figure 9-xxx Control subfield format (#3246)

-The EHT STA gets the channel configuration information from the EHT Operation element if operating in the 6 GHz band.
-The subfields of EHT Operation Information field are defined in Table 9-xxx (EHT Operation Information field).
+The EHT STA gets the channel width and the channel center frequency information from the EHT Operation element if operating in the 6 GHz band. (#1729) The subfields of EHT Operation Information field are defined in Table 9-xxx (EHT Operation Information field).

 Table 9-322al- EHT Operation Information field